Pastel pencils - a primer

 Tired of the mess and dust that comes with traditional soft pastels?
 Look no further than pastel pencils, a cleaner alternative that allows you to work with pastels without the hassle.

-They combine the best of both worlds from pastels and colored pencils.
-They offer the vibrant, rich colors of soft pastels while providing the control and precision that comes with a pencil.
-They can be used for detailed work, broad color sweeps, or anything in between.
+Pastel pencils combine the vibrant, rich colors of soft pastels with the control and precision of a pencil.
+They offer the best qualities of both mediums, enabling you to create detailed work, broad colour sweeps, or anything in between.

-While they may not be considered colored pencils by the international Colored Pencil Societies, we believe that their unique qualities make them a valuable addition to any artist's toolkit.
+While some Colored Pencil Societies may not consider pastel pencils to be coloured pencils, their unique properties make them a valuable addition to any artist's toolkit.

 From large scenes...